Why an OA Hip and Knee Service?

 In Victorian public hospitals, there are three levels of clinical urgency that currently guide scheduling of patients for elective surgery.
 These are:

-Semi-urgent - admission within 90 days desirable
+Semi-urgent - Admission within 90 days is desirable due to the clinical condition of the patient.

 Current waiting times